 Can Dehydration Due to Breastfeeding Affect the Health of the Mother and the Baby?

 Dehydration due to breastfeeding can lead to serious health problems in a mother and her baby.
-If the mother is dehydrated for more than two days, her composition of breast milk can change, and the quantity of milk produced may not be enough for the baby, and as a result, the baby’s health will be affected.
+If the mother is dehydrated for more than two days, her composition of breast milk can change, and the quantity of milk produced may not be enough for the baby.
+As a result, the baby’s health will be affected.
 Dehydration can also cause muscle cramps in your body when you hold your baby while nursing.

-Dehydration can be prevented by eating healthy food, exercising regularly, and by drinking plenty of fluids.
+One can prevent dehydration by eating healthy food, exercising regularly, and drinking plenty of fluids.
 Here are some ways to treat dehydration when breastfeeding: